KeivanS/SC_SNAPS/README.md

 0 0 3
 ```
 3×3 integer matrix: supercell vectors in terms of the primitive cell vectors.
-A diagonal matrix gives an n×n×n supercell.
+A diagonal matrix gives an n×n×n supercell, but you can also use non-diagonal elements.

 ---